-The brand new PS5 may have been out for months now – but there are still plenty of avid gamers out there who still haven’t got hold of the new console.
+The PS5 has been out for months now – but with stock running low around the globe, there are still plenty of avid gamers who haven’t got hold of the new console.

-Stock issues have plagued the PS5 since its launch, and whenever the consoles make it onto the shelves again they are hoovered up almost as quickly as they arrived.
+Reports suggest that these PS5 stock issues could rumble on well into 2022, but that doesn’t mean it’s impossible to get your hands on a console in 2021.
+You just need to act fast, because whenever the consoles make it onto the shelves again, they are hoovered up almost as quickly as they arrived.
 Seriously, PlayStation’s latest console is practically worth its own weight in gold right now.

 If you’re a BT customer, you may also want to consider registering interest for the PS5 on the BT shop.
 The phone network has had regular stock drops, and because the consoles are only available to BT customers, they haven’t been selling out at the breakneck speed we’ve seen elsewhere.

 And, if you’re fed up of waiting in virtual lines, you might like a new initiative from Currys.
-Currys has also recently launched their PS5 Priority Pass raffle to try and level the playing field a little more – your pass will be valid for 72 hours and if you’re lucky enough to be selected, you can buy a PS5 from your local Currys PC World store.
+The retailer recently launched its PS5 Priority Pass raffle to try and level the playing field a little more – your pass will be valid for 72 hours and if you’re lucky enough to be selected, you can buy a PS5 from your local Currys PC World store.

 Winners of this VIP raffle have already started getting emails so we suggest getting involved as soon as possible for a chance to win.
 We don’t know how long this brilliant deal will be available.